 We all know that the overconsumption of animal agricultural products is destroying the environment, causing poor treatment of animals, promoting major health risks, and contributing to global crises such as world hunger.
-And yet, our culture has been obsessed with consuming meat.
-The good news is that within the developed world this trend is slowing; more and more people are reducing the amount of meat, eggs, and dairy that they consume and are embracing plant-based and cultured alternatives instead.
+And yet, our culture has been obsessed with consuming meat, eggs, and dairy.
+The good news is that within the developed world this trend is slowing; more and more people are reducing the amount of animal products that they consume and are embracing plant-based foods instead.
 Here are some reasons why you might want to join the millions of others who are a part of the growing reducetarian movement:

 IT’S GOOD FOR THE ENVIRONMENT!